 Fraud Triangle Consists of opportunity, motivation/pressure and rationalization.
 These are the same factors to consider when looking to prevent fraud.
-Town of Clayton, New York Comprehensive Financial Policy

 Deficiency Exists when the design or operation of a control does not allow management in the normal course of performing assigned functions to prevent or detect misstatement on a timely basis.
 Stakeholders Citizens, customers and taxpayers Financial stress, addiction, disaffection, pathologies, and Causes of Fraud opportunity can all be causes for people to commit fraud.
 Cost of Fraud Fraud is expensive not only monetarily but it causes a loss of confidence in the unit, loss of reputation of innocent third parties and cost the perpetrator.
 There are many types of fraud but some of the common ones Types of Fraud include kiting, lapping, bid rigging, payroll fraud, healthcare beneficiary fraud, false claims, double payments, charge-off and disposal fraud.